Gerrymandering: Singapore

 In recent decades, critics have accused the ruling People's Action Party (PAP) of unfair electoral practices to maintain significant majorities in the Parliament of Singapore.
 Among the complaints are that the government uses gerrymandering.
 The Elections Department was established as part of the executive branch under the Prime Minister of Singapore, rather than as an independent body.
 Critics have accused it of giving the ruling party the power to decide polling districts and polling sites through electoral engineering, based on poll results in previous elections.

 Members of opposition parties claim that the Group Representation Constituency system is "synonymous to gerrymandering", pointing out examples of Cheng San GRC and Eunos GRC which were dissolved by the Elections Department with voters redistributed to other constituencies after opposition parties gained ground in elections.

 South Africa

 The landmark 1948 general election was influenced by provisions of the Constitution granting rural areas more constituencies in Parliament than urban areas.
-Thus the white-supremacist National Party won a plurality against the more moderate United Party despite receiving fewer votes and implemented apartheid.
+Thus the white-supremacist National Party (NP) won a plurality against the more moderate United Party (UP) despite receiving fewer votes.
+The NP subsequently implemented the apartheid system of racial segregation.